Halle Brothers Co.: Variation

 Mr. Jingeling was first played in personal appearances by Tom Moviel, a Cleveland policeman who worked at the jail and actually carried jail cell door keys while playing the part.

 The television appearances were by Cleveland Play House actor Max Ellis for the first eight seasons.
 When Ellis died from a heart attack in the summer of 1964, Karl Mackey, managing director of Lakewood Little Theatre took over for one season.
-Then appropriately named Earl Keyes, (the producer/director of the Captain Penny show) took over in 1965.
+Earl Keyes, the producer and director of the Captain Penny show, took over in 1965.
 His wife Nadine was occasionally called on to play Mrs. Jingeling.
 Along with the department stores that had sponsored him, Mr. Jingeling went out of business in the late 1980s, Keyes acquired the copyright for the character and continued making holiday season appearances as Mr. Jingeling for many years.
 His last official appearance in costume was in 1995 at the Tower City Center.

-In the late 1990s, the Penitentiary Glen Nature Center began a nostalgic Halle's 7th Floor Holiday Memories Exhibit including a re-creation of Mr. Jingeling's seventh-floor castle from 1956.
+In the late 1990s, the Penitentiary Glen Nature Center began a nostalgic Halle's 7th Floor Holiday Memories Exhibit, including a re-creation of Mr. Jingeling's seventh-floor castle from 1956.
 When Keyes visited the exhibit in 1999, he was recognized by fans who formed a long line to get his autograph.

-Keyes died of congestive heart failure the day after Christmas in 2000.

-After several years with no Mr. Jingeling, Jonathan Wilhelm took over the role and began making public appearances during the holiday season in 2003.
+Jonathan Wilhelm took over the role and began making public appearances during the holiday season in from 2003 until 2012.

-Greg Benedetto is now playing the role of Mr. Jingeling, making public appearances throughout Northeast Ohio.
+In 2012, Greg Benedetto took over the role of Mr. Jingeling, making public appearances throughout Northeast Ohio.
 He hands out cardboard keys just like the ones from Halle's, singing songs, telling stories, and keeping the tradition alive for generations old and new.